tomekzaw/tmsim/README.md

 ```

 ## Algorithm
-When developing algorithms, you can use `<-` and `->` arrows to move the tape head one cell to the left or one cell to the right, respectively.
+When developing algorithms, you can use `<-` and `->` arrows to move the tape head one cell left or right, respectively.
 However, you may customize behaviour of head by providing a dictionary of lambdas that accept current head position index and return new index.
-By default,
+By default the tape is infinite in both directions.
 ```python
 arrows={
     '<-': lambda x: x-1,
     '->': lambda x: x+1,
 }
 ```
-which means that the tape is infinite in both directions.
 For left-bounded tape you may use:
 ```python
 arrows={
     '<-': lambda x: x-1 if x > 0 else 0,